 The Treehouse is a Waldorf inspired program with a loving, creative environment.
 We offer vegetarian, organic snacks, natural & homemade toys, daily activities of yoga, painting, bread making, finger plays, music and gardening.
-With our move taking place in the Summer of 2021 we now have 1/2 acre for our outdoor classroom and indoor classrooms for infants, toddlers, preschoolers and kindergarten!
-Please inquire about all ages, as we work to hire amazing staff in each classroom.
+With our move taking place in the Summer of 2021 we now have 1/3 acre for our outdoor classroom and indoor classrooms for infants, toddlers, preschoolers and kindergarten!

 ~ ~ ~

 Forest School is a child-centered inspirational learning process, that offers opportunities for holistic growth through regular sessions.
 It is a long-term program that supports play, exploration and supported risk taking.
 It develops confidence and self-esteem through learner inspired, hands-on experiences in a natural setting.
 Forest School has a developmental ethos shared by thousands of trained practitioners around the world, who are constantly developing their learning styles and skills to support new and imaginative learners.
 Its roots reach back to the open-air culture, seen as a way of life in Scandinavia where Forest School began.
 It arrived in the UK in 1993 and arrived in North America in 2007 and has been growing here ever since! www.forestschoolassociation.org | www.forestkindergartenassociation.org

 Core Elements of a Forest Kindergarten are:

 All-weather nature immersion, every day

 Forest Schools are discovery and exploration-based experiences that all promote the love of learning so that individuals understand on an experiential level the love of learning new things at the same time developing one’s character, resilience, social skills, and more.

 Place-based education: development of a relationship between the learner and the natural world.